Skip to main content

 OPERATE_RET tdd_gpio_button_register(char *name, BUTTON_GPIO_CFG_T *gpio_cfg);

-This interface registers the underlying button driver interface with the abstraction layer management system, creates device nodes, and maintains the device list.
+Register the underlying button driver interface to the abstraction layer management system, create device nodes, and maintain the device list.

 /**